avduarte333/DE-COP_Method/README.md

 # DE-COP
-This is the anonymized version of the code and data for the paper 'DE-COP: Detecting Copyrighted Content in Language Models Training Data' to be submitted to ICML 2024
+This is the anonymized version of the code and data for the paper 'DE-COP: Detecting Copyrighted Content in Language Models Training Data' to be submitted to ICML 2024.<br>
+Below we introduce the proposed benchmarks and the code to evaluate models on them.

-# 📄 arXivTection and BookTection Datasets
+### 📄 arXivTection and BookTection Datasets
 The arXivTection and the BookTection datasets serve as a benchmarks designed for the task of detecting pretraining data from Large Language models.

 The arXivTection consists of 50 research papers extracted from arXiv.